WatchingWatches/GradientInfill/README.md

 # Important Notes

-In its current for it only works with G-Code files generated with CURA due to the comments CURA puts into the G-Code files.
+In its current for it only works with G-Code files generated with CURA, Prusa and Orca Slicer due to the comments the slicer puts into the G-Code files.
+Prusa and Orca Slicer have their own folder with detailed instructions.

 It is also important to make sure that the "Walls" are printed before the "Infill" ("Infill before Walls" OFF).
 For this script to work, also activate "Relative Extrusion" under "Special Modes".